 Oh, what's upsetting?

-Well, I think it's that they've taken a contract from the federal government using our tax dollars, and the day after they got paid, which was uh June 5th.
+Well, I think it's that they've taken a contract from the federal government using our tax dollars, and the day after they got paid, which was June 5th, on June 6th, every KBR and Halliburton company moved out of New Orleans and left.

-They took the profits and went home.
+They took the proposition.

-I I I uh this is Halliburton has spun KBR off or is in the process of it.
+Halliburton has spun KBR off or is in the process of it.

 Okay.

-It's a l KBR was a losing proposition for their bottom line.
+KBR was a losing proposition for their bottom line.

-Uh they were the food service contract for Afghanistan and Iraq.
+The food service contract for Afghanistan and Iraq.

 That may have something to do with this.

-Uh I don't know.
+I don't know.

-I because I I this is the first I've heard that KBR ran out on its commitments.
+And I'm just going to accept that you're right on this because this is the first I've heard that KBR ran out on its commitments.

-I'm gonna have to I'm gonna check it out just because I want to know.
+I'm going to have to check it out just because I want to know, not that I doubt you.

 I must take a break, though, because of the constraints of our busy broadcast format and timeout.

-Uh uh Barry, thanks for the call.
+Barry, thanks to the call.

 I appreciate it.

-Enjoyed the convers.
+Enjoyed the conference.

-This may be the most convivial uh with as little rancor as possible conversation with a confessed liberal that we've ever had here.
+This may be the most convivial with as little rancor as possible conversation with a confessed liberal that we've ever had here.

 But Barry.

-Not as lit as you think.
+You're not as lib as you think.

 Where is it?